Chevrolet Venture: Use of name

-The Venture name was first used on a 1988 Chevrolet concept car, in this case a full-sized four-door sedan more aerodynamic than the 1991-1996 Chevrolet Caprice.
+The Venture name was first used on a 1988 Chevrolet concept car, which was a full-size four-door sedan more aerodynamic than the 1991–1996 Chevrolet Caprice.
+It was exhibited in January 1988 at the Teamwork & Technology: For Today and Tomorrow show at the Waldorf-Astoria hotel in New York City.

 History

 The Venture was introduced in 1996 for the 1997 model year as a replacement for the radically styled Lumina APV.
 In the United States, it was also sold as the Oldsmobile Silhouette and the Pontiac Trans Sport, which was later renamed as the Pontiac Montana for 1999 (2000 in Canada).
 The Venture came in three trim levels, the base, LS, and LT.
-The base models of the Venture were short wheelbase models which came equipped with cloth upholstery, front bucket seats with fixed head restraints, a 2nd-row 2-passenger bench seat, and steel wheels.
+The base models of the Venture were short-wheelbase models which came equipped with cloth upholstery, front bucket seats with fixed head restraints, a second-row two-passenger bench seat, and steel wheels.
 The LS came in both short and long wheelbases, and offered aluminum wheels, a varied seating configuration, adjustable head restraints, side airbags, power windows (optional on the base models), and a remote keyless entry system.
-The LT model was an upscale of the LS and was exclusively a long wheelbase model and offered a power driver seat (optional on the base and LS models), optional leather seats, a roof rack (optional on the base and LS models), and a driver side sliding door (optional on the base and LS models from 1997 to 1999).
+The LT model was a step above the LS; exclusively offered as a long-wheelbase model, it offered a power driver seat (optional on the base and LS models), optional leather seats, a roof rack (optional on the base and LS models), and a driver-side sliding door (optional on the base and LS models from 1997 to 1999).
 The anti-lock brakes were standard on all Ventures from 1996 to 2002, but became optional on the base models later on.

 The Venture and its siblings were powered by GM's 3.4 L LA1 V6, rated at 180 hp.
-After 1999, the engine was slightly redesigned to produce an extra 5 hp, for a total of 185 hp, and the alarm system for seatbelts, door ajar, low fuel, etc. have been changed.
+After 1999, the engine was slightly redesigned to produce an extra 5 hp, for a total of 185 hp, and the instrument panel alarm system has been changed.
 All Ventures used a four-speed automatic transmission.
-The Venture was one of the few minivans to have an 8-passenger seating configuration as an option when most minivans seated up to 7 passengers.
-In 2000, the driver side sliding door became standard on all trim levels, when the passenger side only sliding door models of minivans have rapidly fallen out of favor since the 1996 models of Chrysler minivans.
-The exterior was refreshed in 2001, a back-up alarm was added to indicate possible obstacles behind the vehicle, and all-wheel drive was introduced in 2002.
-Also for 2002 was a new steering wheel equivalent to the 2000-2005 Chevrolet Impala, replacing the steering wheel equivalent to the 1995-2001 Chevrolet Lumina.
+The Venture was one of the few minivans to have an eight-passenger seating configuration as an option when most minivans seated up to seven passengers.
+In 2000, the driver-side sliding door became standard on all trim levels, as the passenger-side-only sliding-door models of minivans had rapidly fallen out of favor since Chrysler introduced minivans with the driver-side sliding door for 1996.
+The exterior was refreshed in 2001, a back-up alarm was added to indicate possible obstacles behind the vehicle, and an all-wheel drive system dubbed Versatrak was introduced in 2002.
+Also for 2002 was a new steering wheel equivalent to the 2000–2005 Chevrolet Impala, replacing the one that was used in the 1995–2001 Chevrolet Lumina.
 New for this generation, cabin air filters were installed, and the filters can be accessed from behind an access panel easily accessed from inside the glove compartment.